February 10, 2026

 Picture: Anthony Lent

-For engagement jewelry or pieces with deeper symbolism, Anthony Lent offers an alternative narrative.
-Using the “hand” as his central motif, he transforms one of humanity’s earliest identity symbols into a jewelry language.
-Whether it’s the Diamond Heart Engagement Ring or the Tiny Hands Ring, these small yet literal hand sculptures don’t romanticize love.
-Instead, they return to the essence of touch and presence, making them profoundly meaningful.
+For engagement jewellery or pieces with deeper symbolism, Anthony Lent offers an alternative narrative.
+Using the hand as his central motif, he transforms one of humanity’s earliest identity symbols into a jewellery language.
+Whether it’s the Diamond Heart Engagement Ring or the Tiny Hands Ring, these small yet literal hand sculptures don’t romanticise love.
+Instead, they distill love to its raw essence: the intimacy of touch, the quiet power of presence, and the enduring weight of human connection – rendering each piece quietly yet deeply meaningful.

 Also see: 7 watch microbrands worth your time